Dispersion relations of generalized one-dimensional phononic crystals: Dispersion relation

 where the function $\zeta(k)$ is defined as

 Using the periodic expansion of $\varphi\left( k, \xi \right) $ given in Eq. \eqref{eq046} this function can be expressed in series as

-where $S(q)$ stands for the structure factor of the distribution of points
+where $S(q)$ stands for the structure factor of the distribution of points \cite{Ashcroft-1976}

 The expression of the 2nd order solution, i.e. Eq. \eqref{eq073}, provides significantly more information than Eq. \eqref{eq071}.
-It considers the impedance of the scatterers and their impact on the dispersion of mode j by accounting for all modes present in the beam through the coupling coefficients $\mathbf{v}_j^T \mathbf{K}_0 \mathbf{u}_l$ and $\mathbf{v}_l^T \mathbf{K}_0 \mathbf{u}_j$.
-Additionally, the weight factor given by the function $\zeta(k)$ links the geometrical distribution of points in the reciprocal space, via the Structure Factor, to the scattering properties of the medium.
+It considers the impedance of the scatterers and their impact on the dispersion relation of the mode $j$ by accounting for all modes present in the beam through the coupling coefficients $\mathbf{v}_j^T \mathbf{K}_0 \mathbf{u}_l$ and $\mathbf{v}_l^T \mathbf{K}_0 \mathbf{u}_j$.
+Additionally, the weight factor given by the function $\zeta(k)$ links the spatial correlation of scatterers positions via the Structure Factor, to the scattering properties of the medium.
 The $\zeta(k)$ function is singular at the coordinates of the reciprocal space, allowing us to interpret the factor $\zeta(k^{(1)} - k_l)$ as an interference coefficient in the mode $j $ when an incident wavenumber $k_l$ propagates through the medium.
 If the difference between the scattered wavenumber $k^{(1)}$ and the incident wavenumber $k_l$ corresponds to a crystal lattice node in the reciprocal space, the interference is maximized.
-This represents the von Laue formulation and the Oswald sphere in 1D waveguides.
+This represents the von Laue and the Ewald sphere formulations for 1D phononic crystals.